 Stay Open to Opportunities

-While you will have the ability to use only your own products, subscription services, as well as associated giveaways, are a great opportunity to make relationships with other complementary vendors and brands that suit your niche.
+You will always have the ability to use only your own products.
+Subscription services, as well as associated giveaways, are a great opportunity to make relationships with other complementary vendors and brands that suit your niche.

 Consider sourcing complementary goods from other brands for some mutual marketing and affiliations.